shinra-electric/StarCraft-Standalone-Patch/README.md

 # StarCraft Offline Patch for macOS
 <img src="./resources/starcraft_icon.png" width="200" align="right" />
-This script patches the free version of StarCraft so that it launches without the need for Battle.net or the Launcher app
+This script patches the free version of StarCraft so that it launches without the need for Battle.net or the Launcher app<br>

 > [!WARNING]
 > After patching, the app will not be able to play online<br>